 The Government and Public Service Internship Program at Texas Tech provides students a unique opportunity to experience firsthand how federal or state government functions.
 Administered by the Office of the President, the internships allow students to work in offices in Lubbock, Austin, or Washington, D.C.

 Internships are offered each semester, and students are selected through an interview process.
-Through this opportunity, interns earn academic credit, receive a scholarship, gain valuable work experience in a professional setting, and develop networking opportunities.
+Through this opportunity, interns earn course credit, experience, networking opportunities, and a scholarship.

 For program and application information, please see the website www.depts.ttu.edu/ttuintern/ or contact the program director at firstname.lastname@example.org.

 The Institute for Studies in Pragmaticism offers an undergraduate course and a graduate-level course on methods and logical problems associated with interdisciplinary studies.
 The only prerequisite is approval of the instructor.
 Students in any branch of Texas Tech University or Texas Tech University Health Sciences Center are eligible to enroll.

 Contact: Kenneth L. Ketner, Director, Institute for Studies in Pragmaticism, Box 40002, Texas Tech University, Lubbock, TX 79409-0002, 806.742.3128, email@example.com